edge-cloud/www.edge-cloud.net/_posts/2015-05-26-vmware-vrealize-automation-workloads-with-ipv6.md

               * Dynamic routing would not be necessary.
 Each internal network segment uses the 3rd party virtual router as Def. gw.
 The 3rd party virtual router uses the upstream router as the Def.
 GW.
               * The physical upstream router has a static route for the /56 network pointing to the 3rd party virtual router (this is done automatically by the route as part of DHCPv6-PD.

             If desired it is possible to run additional services (e.g. load balancer, firewall via IPtables) on this 3rd party virtual router and make configuration accessible from vRA workflows via a simple custom API.
-As an alternative it would be possible to use a specialized Linux router distribution such as <a href="https://en.wikipedia.org/wiki/OpenWrt" target="_blank">OpenWRT</a> and allow configuration of the router from within the Blueprint via a Web GUI.
+As an alternative it would be possible to use a specialized Linux router distribution such as [OpenWRT](https://en.wikipedia.org/wiki/OpenWrt) and allow configuration of the router from within the Blueprint via a Web GUI.

             **Pro:** Regain advanced possibilities for network design within a blueprint / architecture, while allowing address assignment to all VMs via DHCPv6 and/or SLAAC.
 Leverage SP-proven network concepts to treat applications like customer networks.